 A candidate for a doctoral degree who fails to take the final oral examination and deposit the dissertation within 5 years after passing the preliminary examination may by require to take another preliminary examination and to be admitted to candidacy a second time.

-- Articulates research problems, potentials, and limits with respect to theory, knowledge or practice within the field of cellular and molecular biology.
+4. Create research and scholarship that makes a substantive contribution to the field of cellular and molecular biology.

-- Fosters ethical and professional conduct.
+7. Exhibit and foster ethical and professional conduct.

-Faculty: D. Wassarman (program chair); Focus Group Chairs: Alexander (Cancer Biology), Amann (Cell Adhesion and Cytoskeleton), Pagliarini (Cellular and Molecular Metabolism), Griep (Developmental Biology and Regenerative Medicine), McNeel (Immunology), Groblewski (Membrane Biology and Protein Trafficking), Landick (Molecular and Genome Biology of Microbes), Bednarek (Plant Biology), Brow (RNA), Kreeger (Systems Biology), Harrison (Transcriptional Mechanisms), Ahlquist (Virology).
-For a list of all participating faculty, see the program website.
+Focus Group Chairs: Caroline Alexander (Cancer Biology), Jill Wildonger (Cell Adhesion and Cytoskeleton), David Pagliarini (Cellular and Molecular Metabolism), Anne Griep (Developmental Biology and Regenerative Medicine), Jyoti Watters (Immunology), Guy Groblewski (Membrane Biology and Protein Trafficking), Robert Landick (Molecular and Genome Biology of Microbes), Sebastian Bednarek (Plant Biology), David Brow (RNA), Megan McClean (Systems Biology), Melissa Harrison (Transcriptional Mechanisms), Paul Ahlquist (Virology).